USEPA/epanet-manual/docs/analysis_algorithms.rst

   typically much shorter than the hydraulic time step (e.g., minutes rather than hours) to accommodate the short times of travel that can occur within pipes.
-As time progresses, the size of the most upstream segment in a pipe increases as water enters the pipe while an equal loss in size of the most downstream segment occurs as water leaves the link.
-The size of the segments in between these remains unchanged.
+As time progresses, the size of the most upstream segment in a pipe may increase as water enters the pipe while an equal loss in size of the most downstream segment occurs as water leaves the link; therefore, the total volume of all the segments within a pipe does not change and the size of the segments between these leading and trailing segments remains unchanged.
 (See Figure D.1).

   The following steps occur within each such time step: